PureStorage-OpenConnect/py-pure-client/docs/installation.rst

 py-pure-client is available through the Python Package Index.

-The code is also available on GitHub and can optionally be built and installed manually.
+The source code is also available on GitHub and can optionally be built and installed manually.

 pip Installation